The FCA, the Pensions Regulator (TPR) and Pensionhelp believe that it will be in most people’s best interest to keep their defined benefit pension.

 - Poor health: you are in poor health that might limit your life-expectancy, in which case you might be able to get a higher income by transferring.

 - You are concerned about the future of the employer who sponsors your scheme: you have good grounds to be seriously worried about the financial future of the employer who sponsors your scheme, and wonder if that might put your future benefits at risk.
 You may be concerned about the level of protection offered by the Pension Protection Fund (PPF).
-The PPF was set up to pay compensation to members of defined benefit schemes should the sponsoring employer suffer an insolvency event.
+The PPF was set up to pay compensation to members of DB schemes should the sponsoring employer suffer an insolvency event.
 You can find out more about it at www.ppf.co.uk.

-If your situation doesn’t fit with one or more of these it may well be the case that our service is not right for you because you’d likely be better off staying in your defined benefit scheme.
+If your situation doesn’t fit with one or more of these it may well be the case that our service is not right for you because you’d likely be better off staying in your DB scheme.
 We’d be happy to explore this with you further before either of us make a commitment to each other.